Xuebaotou: The Iconic Face of Academic Pressure and Digital Identity

 Gaokao and High-Stakes Testing

-The national university entrance exam (Gaokao) defines a student’s future.
-The pressure to excel is enormous, contributing to a culture where Xuebaotou thrives as both role model and warning.
+The Gaokao, the national college entrance examination, decides a student’s fate.
+The pressure to perform is enormous, and it has bred a culture where Xuebaotou exists in both role model and cautionary figure forms.

 Visual Elements and Iconography